subversionmedia/covid-data/covid.md

 ### Poor Data Quality

-Pfizer's clinical II data for their EUA admits that in concluding 90%+ effectiveness, roughly 95% of the covid infections in both placebo and vaccinated groups are presumed as "suspected but unconfirmed" as they did not have a positive PCR test https://www.fda.gov/media/144245/download#page=42
+Pfizer's clinical II data for their EUA admits roughly 95% of the covid infections in both placebo and vaccinated groups are presumed as "suspected but unconfirmed" as they did not have positive PCR tests https://www.fda.gov/media/144245/download#page=42

 Pfizer's clinical II data for their EUA includes unexplained 5x increase (311 vs 60) in withdrawal for vaccinated over unvaccinated "prior to 7 days after dose 2" https://www.fda.gov/media/144245/download#page=18